Dawud Benedict

 View on GitHub

-Developing a programmable 3D graphics pipeline.
-Uses a hardware rasterizer to display textured objects on a screen via VGA.
-Includes programmable cores for vertex shading and fragment shading, allowing for further development.
-The objective is to completely fabricate a digital ASIC, following the full ASIC design flow of hardware architecture, RTL design, verification, synthesis, layout, and tapeout preparation.
+Developed a programmable 3D graphics pipeline.
+GPU contains a hardware rasterizer to display textured objects on a screen via VGA.
+Includes programmable cores for vertex shading and fragment shading, allowing for general-purpose applications.
+The SoC was taped-out and sent for fabrication.

 View our Website